things-nyc/aep_to_ttn_mlinux/README.md

 If the Conduit has not already been given an administrative login and password, this script will set them (using the values of `--username` and `--password`).

+However, if the AEP Conduit *has* already been given an administrative login and password (for example via web UI or by running a manual provisioning procedure), the values given on the command line must match the values that have been set in the Conduit.
+(Under some circumstances, if an SSH key has already been loaded into the Conduit, the password won't be used, but best to keep things matched up.)

-The script then uses the commissioning API to enable SSH (if not already enabled.)
+The script then uses the AEP commissioning API to enable SSH (if not already enabled.)
 When enabling ssh, a reboot is forced, and the script waits for the reboot to complete.

-Then the script uses ssh to download the appropriate image for the Conduit being configured.
+Then the script uses ssh to download the appropriate mLinux image for the Conduit being configured.

-Finally, the script triggers a firmware update.
+Finally, the script triggers a firmware update, which changes the Conduit from an "AES Conduit" to an "mLinux Conduit".
+After the reboot, the "AES Conduit" login info is lost, but you instead can use the TTN NY "mLinux Conduit" login and password.

 The script does not wait for the firmware update to complete.

 Thus, you'll normally observe two reboots of the Conduit -- the first time to enable SSH, and the second time to do the firmware update.

-## Setting up VRFs to allow configuring gateways in parallel
+## Appendix: Setting up VRFs to allow configuring gateways in parallel

+This is really advanced, and if you don't understand this section, you can safely ignore it.

 We relied on this [Redhat documentation](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/configuring_and_managing_networking/reusing-the-same-ip-address-on-different-interfaces_configuring-and-managing-networking#temporarily-reusing-the-same-ip-address-on-different-interfaces_reusing-the-same-ip-address-on-different-interfaces) to help figure out how to do this.